chriskiehl/Data-Oriented-Programming-In-Java-Book/README.md

 ### Running the code

-The `tests/` package houses all of the runnable code.
+The `tests/` package houses all the runnable code.
 You can run all the tests in a class with this command:

 ```
 gradle test --tests 'path.to.test.Class'